 Most filters are very easy to clean.
 First, you have to remove it from the aquarium.
 If the filter, if fully submersible, make sure that you wipe it dry before opening it.
 This is to prevent any standing water from reaching the electronics.
 Next, disassemble the filter to get the impeller and the media.
 Rinse the media using the old tank water.

 Once clean, assemble the filter back.
-Make sure that the electrical component did not get wet.
+Make sure that the electrical component does not get wet.
 If you are sure that no standing water reached the electronics, put the filter back in its place in your aquarium.

 How to fix a broken in-tank filter?